You are here

 Do you need a degree in education to be eligible for Troops to Teachers?

-A degree in education is NOT required to become a teacher; however, most teaching positions require at least a Bachelor’s degree.
+A degree in education is NOT required to become a teacher; however, most teaching positions require a minimum of a bachelor’s degree.

 Will Troops to Teachers help you bypass state requirements to help you get into the classroom more quickly?

 Being a member of the Troops to Teacher program does not allow you to bypass any of the state standards.
 All teachers must meet state certification requirements.

 Virtual office hours are conducted every day of the week.
 If you would like to schedule a virtual counseling session with John or Korey, please contact us via email to establish the appointment.

 No in-person office hours will be scheduled in April 2021 at the Denver Office; however, both John and Korey will hold in-person office hours at Colorado military bases throughout every week.
 Please contact us to schedule an appointment.

 Please note that Troops to Teachers Colorado is operating remotely.
 We are still available to answer questions and provide support!
 Please contact Korey Brown via email or phone (303-945-5537) or John Scheuer via email or phone (720-670-0882).